What to wear:

 Arrival times:

-ALL other performers to arrive at 6:15pm.
+- ALL other performers arrive at 6:15pm.

 What to bring: